skay93m/threat-detection-portfolio/docs/00-meta/AI-AGENT-POLICY.md

 4. Does this work reflect my personal insights and creativity?
 5. Have I consulted other sources or experts to validate the information?

-This checklist serves as a reminder to prioritize human skills and judgment in all AI-assisted tasks.
+This checklist serves as a reminder to prioritise human skills and judgment in all AI-assisted tasks.

 ## Blog Post Example